Zimbabwe travel photography

 The dry season (from July into November) is widely regarded as the best time of year for wildlife photography in Hwange National Park.
 Yet even during the green season we enjoyed some impressive animal sightings and had some wonderful opportunities to photograph birds.

 The rains of March meant that the Victoria Falls were almost in full flow during my visit.
 The water of the Zambezi is an impressive sight as it crashes across the Zimbabwe-Zambia border.
-To get an overview of the falls and surrounding landscape I booked onto the Flight of Angels helicopter ride over the waterfalls.
+To get an overview of the falls and the surrounding landscape, I booked onto the Flight of Angels helicopter ride over the waterfalls.

 The prospect of bungy jumping from the Victoria Falls Bridge is something that gives some visitors a buzz.
 But with so much to photograph, including hippos wallowing in the water of the Zambezi, I have to admit I was happy enough to mooch around with a camera in my hand.